How Internet TV Works

 Internet TV Types and Prices

-The Apple TV wirelessly connects computers to televisions and displays movies and TV shows from iTunes.
+Mario Tama/Getty Images The Apple TV wirelessly connects computers to televisions and displays videos from iTunes. |

 Web sites like wwiTV compile lists of live broadcast channels.
 If you want to catch up on the news in Buenos Aires, Argentina, for instance, simply click on Argentina -- channels are usually grouped by country -- and browse through the list of available broadcasts.
 Some TV networks also play live, streaming feeds of their programming on their official sites.
 Either way, it's like watching live TV on your computer screen.
 You can't pause, back up or skip through parts of the broadcast that don't interest you.